SAP/abap-file-formats/doc/specification.md

 ```abap
 "! $showAlways
 ```
 is added.
-Remark that also the `$required` annotation leads to such a behavior.
+Note that also the `$required` annotation leads to such a behavior.

 ### Default Values
 To ensure that only components whose value is not equal to a specific default value are written to the schema, the annotation
 ```abap
 "! $default
 ```
-followed by the specification of the default is used.
-To provide the default, there are two different possibilities.
+ is used, followed by the specification of the default.
+To provide the default, there are two different possibilities:
 1. If the component has enum values, the default value is specified by a link to the corresponding component of the constant describing the enum.
 ```abap
 "! $default {@link source_name.data:constant_name.default_component}
 ```
-2. In the other cases, the default value is given surrounded by single quotation marks.
+2. In all other cases, the default value is given, surrounded by single quotation marks.
 ```abap
 "! $default 'value'
 ```
-Remark that specifying a default value leads to the fact that initial values are written to the JSON schema, of course unless they are not equal to the selected default.
+Note that if you specify a default value, the initial values are written to the JSON schema, unless they are not equal to the selected default.

-The order of these comments is important: First, there is the comment for the title followed by that for the description, in case they are both provided.
-After the two, the remaining annotations are always located.
+The order of these comments is important: First, there is the comment for the title followed by the one for the description, in case they are both provided.
+After these two, the remaining annotations are always located.
 Between them, the order is irrelevant.

 ## Type Specification Example